bl1nddy/FakeFullName_RU/README.md

 > Currently only one program language is available - it is Russian.
 > Program will be updated in the future.

-**Now use it!**
+The development of the project will continue indefinitely. 😭 **Now use it!**
 -----------------------------------------------------------------------------------------------------------------------------------------
 # FakeFullName_RU